 Entrance tickets are purchased through Banrural (in the booth at the entrance to the park or in any branch of Guatemala valid for 30 days).
 The main stand at Tikal Park is a 17 km south of the ruins.
 Here tickets are bought, both Tikal and Uaxactún.
 There is no ATM-ATM, it has Cash in Quetzales.
 And a photocopy of your passport or photo of the document (you have to write down the number) and a document if you are Guatemalan for the discount.

 WHERE TO SLEEP TO VISIT TIKAL?

-There are two main towns from where to visit Tikal, one is Flowers and the other The Remate.
-The island of Flowers It was the main base from the beginning, the quiet town of El Remate, which extends some two kilometers on the shores of Lake Petén Itzá, has been gaining numbers over time.
+There are two main towns from where to visit Tikal, one is Flores and the other The Remate.
+The island of Flores It was the main base from the beginning, the quiet town of El Remate, which extends some two kilometers on the shores of Lake Petén Itzá, has been gaining numbers over time.
 In both destinations you can find all types of accommodation and tourist services.

 In this Petén area, quite touristy and backpacker, the prices vary a lot for the same service.